-A person who is a victim of domestic and family violence can apply to QCAT for an order not to be listed on a tenancy database, or can request a listing be removed.
-This applies if the database listing relates to a breach of the tenancy agreement arising from an act of domestic or family violence.
+A person who is a victim of domestic and family violence can apply to the Tribunal for an order not to be listed on a tenancy database or can request a listing be removed.
+For example, this applies if the database listing relates to a breach of the tenancy agreement arising from an act of domestic or family violence.

-For more information see the Domestic and Family Violence and Tenancy databases fact sheets.
+For more information see the Domestic and Family Violence and Tenancy Databases fact sheet.